Scientific background and state of the art

 - basic nuclear structure and reaction theory;

-- advanced theoretical methods such as effective field theory, configuration interaction approach, coupled cluster theory, density functional theory and extensions, and reaction theory;
+- advanced theoretical methods such as effective field theory, configuration interaction approach, coupled cluster theory, density functional theory and extensions, reaction theory, and Bayesian statistical methods;

 - modern theory of nuclear forces;